anak4ta/structured-orb-dynamics/README.md

 ## PR-018 Summary

-PR-018 is the only dataset where a stable trajectory could be reconstructed.
+PR-018 is the only dataset in this release where a stable trajectory could be reconstructed.
 The workflow consists of:

 1. Frame stabilization around the target